tamtamchik/app-store-receipt-parser/README.md

 ## Third-Party Licenses

-This project uses `ASN1.js`, which is licensed under the BSD-3-Clause License.
+This project uses `ASN1.js`, licensed under the BSD-3-Clause License.
 The license text can be found in [LICENSE](./LICENSE).

 ---
 [![Buy Me A Coffee][ico-coffee]][link-coffee]